silshack/spring2016/_posts/exercises/2016-02-16-master-refactor.md

 we have covered).
 Sometimes data like the shape of pieces may be convenient to store in text files during a refactor.

+___

-**For an extra challenge worth extra credit**, improve upon the functionality of the original by implementing more of the Tetris rule set.
-This is quite an extensive project, so it's important to pace yourself, and pick and work on only one new feature at a time.
-It's very unlikely that you'll be able to implement all of Tetris in a weekend, so pick your battles wisely.
+**For an extra challenge worth extra credit**, improve upon the functionality of the original by implementing more of the Tetris rule set in a separate Trinket. **Do not attempt the extra credit until after your refactor is complete**.
+Refactor the program, duplicate it in Trinket, then work on your enhancements.
+Otherwise, you may be left with a program that is not functional.
+Which would be a bummer.

+For the extra credit, submit two Trinkets, one with the refactor above, one that then uses your refactored code to improve upon the functionality of the original.
+In your reflection, talk about how your refactoring influenced your improvements and what is left to be done to make a fully featured Tetris game.
+It's OK to have refactoring in your extra credit submission that didn't make it into the original, but your refactor should be able to stand on its own.